‘Dance Moms’ Nia Sioux Talks Season 8 Renewal, Hints She Might Not Return

 “I’ve been doing it for so long, if it goes on, we’ll see what happens.
 But if it stops, I think that it’s been a long show, it’s kind of like a bittersweet kind of thing.”

-Nia did say that her contract will end after Dance Moms Season 7, which means that she would have to engage in some talks with the network with regards to continuing her involvement in the series if it goes on.
+Nia did say that her contract will end after Dance Moms Season 7, which means that she would have to engage in some talks with the network with regard to continuing her involvement in the series if it goes on.
 This puts her return in a new season of Dance Moms up in the air.

 Sioux was careful not to spill the beans on whether she will extend her contract or not.
 Instead, she commented on how she has been on the show for seven years now, which was taken to mean by some that she feels she has been around long enough.

-Nia did not commit to going back for Dance Moms Season 8 just yet should it happen especially with a lot of things needed to be settled first, the contract being the most important one.
+Nia did not commit to going back for Dance Moms Season 8 just yet should it happen, especially with a lot of things needed to be settled first — the contract being the most important one.

-Whether or not she will be back remains to be seen.
-For many fans, it is hard to imagine Dance Moms without Nia Sioux although the prospect of original dancers leaving the series is not entirely a new scene to fans.
+Whether she will return remains to be seen.
+For many fans, it is hard to imagine Dance Moms without Nia Sioux, although the prospect of original dancers leaving the series is not entirely a new scene to fans.

-Last season, Maddie Ziegler and her younger sister Mackenzie left with Jojo Siwa following their footsteps.
-Chloe Lukasiak was the first to leave the series, but recently returned for several episodes.
+Last season, Maddie Ziegler and her younger sister Mackenzie left, with Jojo Siwa following their footsteps.
+Chloe Lukasiak was the first to leave the series but recently returned for several episodes.

-Sioux already has her eyes on some projects outside of Dance Moms including another Broadway show to follow up her debut, Trip of Love, from last year and possibly an appearance on a scripted series where she could show off her acting chops, which she said she has been working hard to improve.
+Sioux already has her eyes on some projects outside of Dance Moms, including another Broadway show to follow up her debut, Trip of Love, from last year and possibly an appearance on a scripted series where she could show off her acting chops, which she said she has been working hard to improve.

 The Dance Moms star recently dipped her toes in the movie industry as well.
 Fans can watch her in the upcoming drama film, Take Two for Faith, on May 23, where she shares the screen with Janine Turner and Leigh-Allyn Baker.

-In the same interview, Nia also spoke about working in Dance Moms with Abby Lee Miller, who is known for her stern attitude and rough criticism towards Sioux and the Abby Lee Dance Company (ALDC) members.
+In the same interview, Nia also spoke about working on Dance Moms with Abby Lee Miller, who is known for her stern attitude and rough criticism toward Sioux and the Abby Lee Dance Company (ALDC) members.

 She implied that while she gets Abby’s harsh ways, she does not find the need for that sometimes.
 However, Nia confessed that dealing with all this in Dance Moms ultimately thickened her skin.